mischov/gate/README.md

   (str "Hello, " visitor-name "!"))
 ```

-One of the most important differences between handler/defhandler and Compojure is that defhandler allows parameters to be coerced from strings to other types of data at the time that they are extracted from :params.
+One of the most important differences between handler/defhandler and Compojure is that handler/defhandler allows parameters to be coerced from strings to other types of data at the time that they are extracted from :params.

 ```clojure
 (defhandler arithmetic